BRIEF-Stylam Industries approves proposed fund raising plan

 April 6 Stylam Industries Ltd

-* Stylam Industries says approved increase in authorised share capital to 8.6 million equity shares
+* Says approved increase in authorised share capital to 8.9 million equity shares

-* Says approved proposed fund raising of up to 510.9 million rupees Source text: bit.ly/2nNVvJv Further company coverage:
+* Says approved proposed fund raising of up to 510.9 million rupees Source text: bit.ly/2nMZmGJ Further company coverage:

 NEW YORK, May 26 U.S. stocks ended little changed on Friday ahead of a holiday weekend, though major indexes snapped a two-week streak of losses.